Knicks vs. Heat Predictions & Picks - Eastern Conference Semifinals Game 2

 - The Knicks' .549 ATS win percentage (45-35-2 ATS Record) is higher than the Heat's .366 mark (30-48-4 ATS Record) in 2022-23.

+- Miami covers the spread when it is an 8.5-point underdog or more 50% of the time.
+That's more often than New York covers as a favorite of 8.5 or more (14.3%).

-- New York's games have gone over the total 53.7% of the time this season (44 out of 82), which is more often than Miami's games have (40 out of 82).
+- Miami and its opponents have gone over the over/under 48.8% of the time this season (40 out of 82).
+That's less often than New York and its opponents have (44 out of 82).

-- As a moneyline underdog this year, the Heat are 8-16, while the Knicks are 27-14 as moneyline favorites.
+- The Knicks have a .659 winning percentage as a moneyline favorite (27-14) this season, higher than the .333 winning percentage for the Heat as a moneyline underdog (8-16).

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!